Berkcan61/ZaZa-Hub/README.md

 **Added:**
 - **UNC Tester:**
-   - A new UNC tester has been added, based on an older version.
+   - A new UNC tester has been added.
 While it lacks some of the new features, it provides a solid overview and remains fully functional.
    - **Usage:**
       - The button can be found in the "Misc" tab.
 When you click the button, you will be reminded to proceed with caution.
 This test is very performance-heavy and may cause crashes on older PCs, so avoid using it if you're on a low-end system.